npaul007/Recipe-Finder-Agent/README.md

    - Verify Spoonacular API key is valid and has available requests
    - Check OpenAI API key has sufficient credits
+   - Ensure `.env` file is properly configured (if using environment variables)

 2. **Tool Not Found**